Track & Field

 - For all Senior and Junior Members of the club, membership includes the cost of your England Athletics Affiliation fee.
 The club will register you with England Athletics, which will then enable you to enter all EA accredited competitions.
 With your EA Membership number you will be eligible for discounts for certain road and other running events.

-Senior and Junior Members are encouraged to compete in club teams.
+Senior and Junior Members are expected to compete in club teams.
 Each year we appoint Team Managers who are responsible for selecting teams for league events.
-We are currently members of the Southern Athletics League (Seniors), the Oxfordshire Track and Field League (u9-u17 age groups), the Wessex League (u9-u17 age groups), the National Youth Development League (under 17 and under 20), and the Southern Counties Veteran Athletics League (over 35s).
+We are currently members of the Southern Athletics League (Seniors), the Oxfordshire Track and Field League (u9-u17 age groups), the Wessex League (u9-u17 age groups) and the Southern Counties Veteran Athletics League (over 35s).

 This is a league open to clubs in the South of England, with teams drawn from as far afield as Plymouth in the west, Maidstone in the East and Norwich to the north-east of London.
 The majority of clubs are from the Home Counties but all southern counties are represented – Dorset, Kent, Surrey, Sussex, Middlesex, Hertfordshire, Hampshire, Wiltshire, Somerset, Oxfordshire, Cambridgeshire, Buckinghamshire and Berkshire.
 It is made up of 6 divisions at present, and is still growing.
 The league offers 5 matches each summer for combined mens and womens teams, with a timetable which compresses all the Olympic athletic disciplines (with the exception of marathon, race walking, and 10,000m) into one day.
 Our senior team normally travels up to two hours by bus for these matches, but we also host a match at Horspath each season.
 Matches are generally held on Saturdays.
 Competition is for under 17s and older, and our team is usually made up of a mixture of under 17, senior and veteran athletes.